raviqqe/muffet/doc/src/content/docs/install.md

 ## Go

-If your system has the Go programming language installed already, you can run the `go install` command to install Muffet.
+If your system provides [the Go programming language](https://go.dev/) installed already, you can run the `go install` command to install Muffet.

 ```sh
 go install github.com/raviqqe/muffet/v2@latest